-The Australian Breastfeeding Association collaborates on research with leading universities, researchers and health care facilities.
+The Australian Breastfeeding Association collaborates with leading universities, researchers and healthcare facilities.
 Our involvement varies depending on the type and scope of the research.
-Enquiries about research collaborations should be directed to our Breastfeeding Information and Research team via email or by calling 03 9690 4620 9.30am - 4.30pm AEST Monday - Friday.
+Enquiries about research collaborations should be directed to our Breastfeeding Information and Research team via email or by calling 03 9690 4620 9.30 am to 4.30 pm AEST Monday to Friday.

 Ringing Up about Breastfeeding: a randomised controlled trial exploring early telephone peer support for breastfeeding (RUBY)

-Mother & Child Health Research (MCHR), La Trobe University.
-MCHR received funding to conduct a trial of telephone support for breastfeeding provided by volunteer mothers who have themselves breastfed.
-The trial is led jointly by a team from MCHR and the Royal Women’s Hospital, in collaboration with the Australian Breastfeeding Association, Monash Medical Centre and Sunshine Hospital.
-Read more about RUBY study on the MCHR website.
+Judith Lumley Centre, La Trobe University.
+The Judith Lumley Centre received funding from the Felton Bequest to conduct a trial of proactive telephone support for breastfeeding provided by volunteer breastfeeding mentors — mothers who have themselves breastfed, but are not ABA counsellors.
+The trial is led jointly by a team from the Judith Lumley Centre and the Royal Women’s Hospital, in collaboration with the Australian Breastfeeding Association, Monash Medical Centre and Sunshine Hospital.
+Read more about RUBY study on the Judith Lumley website.

 Economics of Work and Breastfeeding: Working while breastfeeding: Best practice strategies for workplaces and childcare centres

-The Australian National University (ANU) is leading a research partnership with Flinders University, University of New South Wales (UNSW), and the Australian Breastfeeding Association (ABA), to examine ‘breastfeeding friendly’ practices in workplaces and childcare services, and what is needed to help employed mothers continue breastfeeding.
-The study is being supported by a prestigious Australian Research Council (ARC) Linkage Project grant.
-Read more about this research at the Economics of Work and Breastfeeding website.
+The Australian National University (ANU) led a research partnership with Flinders University, University of New South Wales and the Australian Breastfeeding Association to examine ‘breastfeeding friendly’ practices in workplaces and childcare services and what is needed to help employed mothers continue breastfeeding.
+The key finding of the research was that part-time work is important for mothers to sustain exclusive breastfeeding to 6 months and where employees reported more workplace support for breastfeeding, more had exclusively breastfed at 6 months.
+The study was being supported by an Australian Research Council (ARC) Linkage Project grant.
+Read more about this research on the ANU website.

 The role of micro-organisms (S. aureus & C. albicans) in the pathogenesis of breast pain and infection in lactating women CASTLE Study — Candida and Staphylococcus Transmission: Longitudinal Evaluation.